 Mid-way through the month I travelled to Manchester to speak at Before UpFront.
 This was an informal evening meet-up prior to the conference, so my talk was a lot more personal and focused on my journey.

 Whilst in Manchester I reached a significant milestone; I had sold £200,000 of insurance through With Jack’s website.
 I’d go on to sell another £150,000 by the end of the year.

 Whilst in Rome I had the busiest week ever at With Jack.
-It did make it difficult to relax and enjoy the trip, but I’m still not at a stage where I can separate my personal life from the business (no employees and still manually processing policies).
-I’m not complaining—it’s a joy to travel and still earn a living, but maybe in 2020 I’ll have my first proper holiday?
+It did make it difficult to relax and enjoy the trip, but I’m still at a stage where I can’t separate my personal life from the business (no employees and still manually processing policies).
+I’m not complaining—it’s a joy to travel and earn a living, but maybe in 2020 I’ll have my first proper holiday?

 The busy week paid off because I ended up having my first £20,000 month in April!

 I travelled to Frankfurt to speak at FemtoConf in Darmstadt.
 FemtoConf is pitched as a “super tiny conference for small, self-funded, software companies”.